 - Make eye contact to ensure pedestrian sees you

 - Wait until pedestrian completely crosses before proceeding

 Summer maintenance activities include grading, dust control, grass cutting, tree trimming, road sign installation/maintenance, construction projects, drainage, street sweeping, and more.

 Winter maintenance activities include snow plowing, sanding/salting, snow removal in urban areas, sidewalk plowing and more.
-These activities are carried out in accordance with the Minimum Maintenance Standards established by the Province under Highway Traffic Act.
+These activities are carried out in accordance with the Minimum Maintenance Standards established by the Municipal Act.

 Please note that it is unlawful to push snow onto or across a public road or onto another property without the authorization of the property owner.
 Dangerous accumulations of ice and snow are to be removed from a roof where they overhang public roadways, sidewalks or public access areas to buildings.